 The second data row, average selling price, helps you answer the question “Are the lower priced phones growing faster or slower than those with higher price points?”

 The bar mekko has become my favorite chart type because it can make such a strong impression.
 It’s easier for the reader to grasp the impact of differences between segments, products, countries or competitors when shown in a bar mekko than when they are shown in multiple charts or displayed in a data row in a bar chart.
-Here are more examples of how you can use a bar mekko.

 If you're tired of relying too heavily on bar charts, give the bar mekko a try.
 To see more bar mekko examples, please visit the chart gallery.